paulkarpenko/us-code-ui/uscode/title-22-foreign-relations-and-intercourse/chapter-067-freedom-for-russia-and-emerging-eurasian-democracies-and-open-markets-support.md

 (6) by establishing programs for facilitating the conversion of military technologies and capabilities and defense industries of the former Soviet Union into civilian activities.

-**(b) Funding priorities** Priority in carrying out this section shall be given to the activities described in paragraphs (1) through (5) of subsection (a) of this section.
+**(b) Funding priorities** Priority in carrying out this section shall be given to the activities described in paragraphs (1) through (5) of subsection (a).

 **(c) Use of defense funds**

-(1) **Authorization** — In recognition of the direct contributions to the national security interests of the United States of the programs and activities authorized by subsection (a) of this section, the President is authorized to make available for use in carrying out those programs and activities, in addition to amounts otherwise available for such purposes, funds made available pursuant to sections 108 and 109 of Public Law 102–229 or under the amendments made by section 506(a) of this Act.
+(1) **Authorization** — In recognition of the direct contributions to the national security interests of the United States of the programs and activities authorized by subsection (a), the President is authorized to make available for use in carrying out those programs and activities, in addition to amounts otherwise available for such purposes, funds made available pursuant to sections 108 and 109 of Public Law 102–229 or under the amendments made by section 506(a) of this Act.

-(2) **Limitation** — Funds described in paragraph (1) may not be obligated for programs and activities under subsection (a) of this section unless the Director of the Office of Management and Budget has determined that expenditures during fiscal year 1993 pursuant to such obligation shall be counted against the defense category of the discretionary spending limits for that fiscal year (as defined in section 665(a)(2) 11 See References in Text note below. of title 2) for purposes of part C of the Balanced Budget and Emergency Deficit Control Act of 1985 [[2 U.S.C.
+(2) **Limitation** — Funds described in paragraph (1) may not be obligated for programs and activities under subsection (a) unless the Director of the Office of Management and Budget has determined that expenditures during fiscal year 1993 pursuant to such obligation shall be counted against the defense category of the discretionary spending limits for that fiscal year (as defined in section 665(a)(2) 11 See References in Text note below. of title 2) for purposes of part C of the Balanced Budget and Emergency Deficit Control Act of 1985 [[2 U.S.C.
 900](https://uscode.house.gov/view.xhtml?req=granuleid:USC-prelim-title2-section900&num=0&edition=prelim) et seq.].

 ### Statutory Notes

 #### References in Text
 Sections 108 and 109 of Public Law 102–229, referred to in subsec. (c)(1), are sections 108 and 109 of Pub.
 L. 102–229, title I, Dec.
 12, 1991, 105 Stat.
 1708, which are not classified to the Code.

 Section 506(a) of this Act, referred to in subsec. (c)(1), is section 506(a) of Pub.
 L. 102–511, which was classified to [section 5856(a) of this title](https://uscode.house.gov/view.xhtml?req=granuleid:USC-prelim-title22-section5856/a&num=0&edition=prelim) and was omitted from the Code.
 Section 506(a) directed amendment of section 221 of Pub.
-L. 102–228, set out as a note under [section 2551 of this title](./chapter-035-arms-control-and-disarmament.md#section-2551), but did not become effective pursuant to [section 5856(c) of this title](https://uscode.house.gov/view.xhtml?req=granuleid:USC-prelim-title22-section5856/c&num=0&edition=prelim).
+L. 102–228, which was set out in a note under [section 2551 of this title](./chapter-035-arms-control-and-disarmament.md#section-2551), but did not become effective pursuant to [section 5856(c) of this title](https://uscode.house.gov/view.xhtml?req=granuleid:USC-prelim-title22-section5856/c&num=0&edition=prelim) and was repealed by Pub.
+L. 113–291, div.
+A, title XIII, § 1351(1), Dec.
+19, 2014, 128 Stat.
+3606.

 [Section 665 of title 2](https://uscode.house.gov/view.xhtml?req=granuleid:USC-prelim-title2-section665&num=0&edition=prelim), referred to in subsec. (c)(2), was repealed by Pub.
 L. 105–33, title X, § 10118(a), Aug.
 5, 1997, 111 Stat.
 695.